Getting Started

 # Fetch the results

-response: PredictionResponse = client.document.get(request_id)
+response: PredictionResponse = client.predictions.wait(request_id)

 print(f"Document parsing job results:\n {response.model_dump()}")